 Is Google Meet The Same As Google Duo?

-No, Duo and Meet are not the same anymore, but they are now merged into one app, a single platform called simply "Google Meet."
+No, Duo and Meet are not the same anymore, but they are now merged into one app, a single platform called "Google Meet."
 This merger happened in June 2022.

 What is Google Meet?